KPI: Customer satisfaction

 Forward look

-We are taking delivery of more Class 197 trains which will reduce journey times and improve punctuality on the Wales and Cross Borders network.
-5-carriage formation will commence between Cardiff and Manchester to improve capacity and comfort for passengers.
+We are taking delivery of more Class 197 trains which will reduce journey times and continue to improve punctuality on the Wales and Cross Borders network.
+In Q4, these will be introduced between Birmingham and Shrewsbury.

 KPI: On-the-day cancellations